amithkoujalgi/distributed-system-observability-demo/README.md

-# Demo of Distributed Processing with Observability
+# Demo of Distributed System with Observability

 ## [Work in progress]